Weather

 What to Do

 If you only visit one place and do one thing during your Colombian holiday in August, make sure it's Medellín and the Feria de Flores.
-This "Festival of the Flowers" is such an ingrained part of the Paisa (people from Medellín) culture, that it is akin to the New Years Ball Drop in Times Square or Carnival in Río de Janeiro.
+This "Festival of the Flowers" is such an ingrained part of the Paisa (people from Medellín) culture that it's akin to the New Year's Times Square Ball Drop or Carnival in Rio de Janeiro.

-That's because Medellín is the largest exporter of cut flowers in the world.
+That's because Medellín is the world's largest exporter of cut flowers.
 Local flower farmers, known as silleteros, prepare all year for a celebration of this heritage by designing giant, elaborate floral displays.
 Then they take to the streets of downtown Medellín in a parade known as Desfile de los Silleteros.
 Back in 1957, when the festival first started, some 40 silleteros marched.
-These days you'll see hundreds parading down the streets in long processions, showing off their labor of love like giant strutting peacocks.
-More info below.
+These days, you'll see hundreds parading down the streets in long processions, showing off their labor of love like giant strutting peacocks.

-Feria de Flores.
+Feria de Flores, Medellín.
 In the "City of the Eternal Spring," flowers are always in bloom.
 Medellín celebrates this every year during the first two weeks of August, when harvesters line the streets carrying great floral displays on their backs.
 There are also horse shows, concerts, and street parties.

-Festival del Viento y de los Cometas.
-Whatever the windiest August weekend is in in Villa de Leyva, that’s when the town holds its famous kite festival.
-For three days everyone packs the central plaza to display their aerial prowess.
-Contests involve, among other things, best handmade kite and best practitioner in the kids’ division.
+Festival del Viento y de los Cometas, Villa de Leyva.
+Whatever the windiest August weekend is in Villa de Leyva, that's when the town holds its famous kite festival.
+For three days, everyone packs the central plaza to display their aerial prowess.
+Contests involve, among other things, the best handmade kite and the best practitioner in the kids' division.

 Traveling to Colombia in August?
-Check out these great itinerary ideas.
+Check out these great itineraries

-Adventure in Colombia's Amazon Region.
-Hike to Maloka Macuna to experience of the indigenous way of life, sleep in a treehouse in the rainforest at Reserva Natural Tanimbuca, and take a peque-peque (motorized dugout canoe) and explore Lago Tarapoto and see the famous pink river dolphins.
+Adventure in Colombia's Amazon Region - 7 Days.
+Hike to Maloka Macuna to experience the Indigenous way of life, sleep in a treehouse in the rainforest at Reserva Natural Tanimbuca, and take a peque-peque (motorized dugout canoe) to explore Lago Tarapoto and see the famous pink river dolphins.

 More Helpful Information